 Shreyans is a currently working as LTE Telecom Engineer at Alcatel-Lucent/Nokia in San Francisco Bay Area and a graduate from University of Maryland – College Park, United States.
 He has a Bachelor’s Degree in Electronics and Telecommunications Engineering from University of Mumbai, India.
 After coming to United States, Shreyans realized that there are many deserving students who are unable to pursue higher education due to lack of financial resources.
 His passion for making a difference and giving back to the society has motivated him to contribute to Lab-X Foundation.
 He also believes that lack of exposure and practical experience limits a student’s outlook towards his/her field of interest and hence wants to bring a change.
 Throughout this academic life, he has been involved in several leadership roles.

 Soumya is a research engineer at EURECOM, France and is working on French research projects “Smart 4G Tablet” and “WL-Box 4G”.
 His research focuses on innovation, standardization, generation of new ideas and development of next-generation technologies in Mobile Computing, Internet of Things and Machine-to-Machine Communication.
 Soumya is also the co-founder of Future Tech Lab, a nascent start-up working on Internet of Things (IoT), Life Sciences, Mobile Apps, Security and Education.
 He is an active member of IEEE Communication Society and IEEE Consumer Electronics Society and has published several papers in IEEE Conferences and Journals.
-He is also serving as TPC member and designated reviewer for several IEEE conferences and had been a Session Chair in IWCMC 2013.
 He currently leads the Future Directions activities on Internet of Things in IEEE Consumer Electronics Society.
-Prior to joining EURECOM, Soumya has worked as intern at Mindspeed Technologies, France and University of Ulster, Northern Ireland, UK.
 Soumya holds a M.Sc. in Communication & Computer Security from Telecom ParisTech (EURECOM), France and a B.Tech in Electronics & Communication Engineering from West Bengal University of Technology, Kolkata, INDIA.
-Soumya is a globe trotter, an avid reader.
+Soumya is a globetrotter, an avid reader.
 He is fluent in Bengali, Hindi, English and has working knowledge of French.

 Stephanie is a MBA student at the Stanford Graduate School of Business.
 Prior to joining Stanford, she worked on innovative technologies as a Product Development Engineer at Apple.
 Stephanie holds a Master’s Degree in Mechanical Engineering from Massachusetts Institute of Technology (MIT).
 At MIT, she pursued research on clean energy in the MIT Photovoltaic lab.
 At MIT, Stephanie served as Vice President of the Graduate Association of Mechanical Engineers.
 She graduated from UC Berkeley with a BS in Mechanical Engineering where she did research within the Community Assessment of Renewable Energy and Sustainability (CARES) Lab working with a multidisciplinary team of engineers, architects and environmental specialists.
 Her projects included solar energy modeling and projecting demand and implementation strategies for electric vehicle charging stations.
 Stephanie is passionate about entrepreneurship and working on business ideas in developing countries.

-Nivas Ravichandran is a young graduate and a passionate volunteer of Lab-X Foundation.
-Though his association with Lab-X as a volunteer has only been for a very short duration, he has proved to be an exceptional volunteer in anchoring and leading initiatives.
-He is currently associated with Lema Labs, an IIT Madras Incubated startup focused on empowering the current generation students with future technologies, as the Business Development Executive.
+Nivas Ravichandran is a is a Product Marketing Executive at FreshSales Saas CRM.
 He has always been concerned about the Education System and has taken several measures through various organizations to support it.
 He currently is a member of the Electronics Coordination Committee for IEEE Asia Pacific Region and also leads Student Activities in India as the Student Network Secretary in IEEE India SAC.
 He was a selected representative at the International Student Energy Summit held at Norway where he represented India along with 4 delegates.
-He has also been a selected representative of four consecutive IEEE All India Student Congresses from the year 2010 to 2013.
+He was a selected representative of four consecutive IEEE All India Student Congresses from the year 2010 to 2013.
 He has been an exceptional leader by organizing more than a 100+ Events in association with IEEE and has received several appreciations for his contributions in his 4 years of IEEE Membership.